BRMS Clubs & Activities:

 Students facilitate and/or participate in various activities and projects to help within the Rochester community.
 Past projects include food drives, Salvation Army bell ringing in December, planting and maintaining the BRMS vegetable and flower gardens, an annual Valentine's fundraiser to benefit the American Heart Association, as well as other activities throughout the year.
 Meetings are generally once a month after school; some activities are on weekends.
 All BRMS students can participate as often as they would like while having the opportunity to earn valuable Community Service hours.

 Cooking Club provides tips and updates to help all students eat real and just foods every day.
 This club offers students an opportunity to practice hands-on experiences in planning and preparing nutritious foods in a fun way.
 Cooking Club meets after school in Room 411.
 Cooking Club webpage

 Debate Club - 7th and 8th grades

 Advisor: Mr. Cutaia

 The Debate Team is organized for the purpose of improving student's ability to research and organize information, think critically, and speak in public.
 Team members will learn the basics of argumentation and debate through regular team practices and debates.
 The Debate Team creates educational opportunities for all 7th and 8th grade students who are interested in politics, social change and their community.
-Meetings typically take place on Fridays, sometimes after school and sometimes during 7A/7B lunch periods.
-Mr. Cutaia's Homepage
+Meetings typically take place during 7A/7B lunch periods.
+Mr. Cutaia's webpage

 Drama Club - 6th grade